browserup/browserup-proxy/README.md

     // start the browser up
     WebDriver driver = new FirefoxDriver(capabilities);

+    // enable more detailed HAR capture, if desired (see CaptureType for the complete list) proxy.enableHarCaptureTypes(CaptureType.REQUEST_CONTENT, CaptureType.RESPONSE_CONTENT);

     // create a new HAR with the label "yahoo.com" proxy.newHar("yahoo.com");